 Hi, this is Sujan at Mailshake.
-I’m calling to explain how we can save you time on your prospecting outreach.
+I noticed that you downloaded our ebook, and I’m calling to explain how we can save you time on your prospecting outreach.

 Unlike in a cold call, you don’t have the luxury of asking your prospect questions to understand their business challenges and goals.

 But you (presumably) have some knowledge of their market.
 You know what they do.
 And you know about the pain points that keep people in similar roles at similar organizations awake at night.